M-antunes/Nubank_copy/README.md

 # Nubank_copy

 ### I have dedicated some of my free time in the course of a couple of weeks on this project to show how easy it is to clone the layout of a major bank app.
 I've only used Flutter to do this.
-I must tell you, visitor, that this is is only a copy of the layout.
-None of the features of the bank were done in here.
+I must tell you, visitor, that this is only a copy of the layout.
+None of the features of the bank were developed in here.

 ##### PS: While looking at these pages and gifs, keep in mind that when I made this project, Nubank hand't changed its layout yet.
 Try to remember how it used to be.
 Thanks.